“Don’t look back at the innkeeper’s door,” Goda said.

 “Probably,” Goda said—but again, she didn’t elaborate.

 Kanna could take a guess.
-She wasn’t entirely sure what the local stance was on adultery, but from what she had heard, Middlelanders took their marriages rather seriously because divorce was uncommon and there was no overt polygamy.
+She wasn’t entirely sure what the local stance was on adultery, but from what she had heard, Middlelanders took their marriages rather seriously because divorce was uncommon and there was no polygamy as far as she knew.

-Either way, she couldn’t imagine that the person she had seen running off into the plain was old enough to be fraternizing with a middle-aged married woman.
-He had been around Kanna’s size, and she figured that if Middlelander women were typically so tall, then a fully-grown man would have surely been gigantic.
+Either way, she couldn’t imagine that the person she had seen running off into the plain would be fraternizing with a middle-aged married woman, considering his apparent youth.
+He had been around Kanna’s size, and she figured that if Middlelander women were so tall, then a fully-grown man would have surely been gigantic.
+Perhaps he had been a foreigner after all, as she had first assumed.

 No, that couldn’t have been a coincidence, she decided.

 “Why have I never seen one of your men before?”
 Kanna ventured to ask.
-“All of the Middlelanders I’ve ever met—besides that teenage boy that I just saw—have only ever been women.
-Even at the confinement center where they held me for two weeks, every investigator who came to interview me was a woman.”
+“All of the Middlelanders I’ve met have only ever been women.
+Even at the confinement center where they held me for two weeks, every investigator who came to interrogate me was a woman, too.”

 Goda looked over at her with a crooked smirk.
 “You expect them to leave you alone with a man?”

 “Would that really be a problem?
 I can take care of myself.”
-It hadn’t occurred to her at all that Middlelander men might have been untrustworthy.
-She had found that the women were quite aggressive, so perhaps the men were beasts themselves, but she still thought that the degree of segregation was ridiculous.
-The fact that she had never even seen a Middlelander male, now that she thought about it, seemed increasingly strange, especially considering how far the culture had spread across the continent just over the course of her lifetime.
+It hadn’t occurred to her that Middlelander men might have been especially untrustworthy.
+She had found that the women were aggressive, so perhaps the men were beasts themselves, but she still thought that the degree of segregation was ridiculous.
+The fact that she had never even seen a Middlelander man, now that she thought about it, seemed increasingly strange, considering how far the culture had spread across the continent just over the course of her lifetime.

 But Goda’s expression didn’t change.
 She was either unconvinced, or she had meant something else entirely.
 “You’re a criminal,” Goda said, crouching down towards a large box on a lower shelf.
 “It would be dangerous to leave you alone with a man.
 What if you took advantage of him?”